deepaksood619/deepaksood619.github.io/docs/book-summaries/david-and-goliath.md

 - Author and podcaster Tim Ferriss entered a Chinese National Kickboxing Tournament and won gold by studying the rules of competition and learning that if he pushed his opponent off the elevated platform three times in a single round, he would automatically win the match.
 Therefore, Ferriss leveraged his high school wrestling training and made every match a pushing contest instead of a kickboxing contest.

 When you compete unconventionally, you will get criticized and laughed at like David.
 But as the saying goes, "**First they ignore you.
 Then they laugh at you.
 Then they fight you.
-Then you win.**"
+Then you win./Then they join you.**"

 ## Defeat the giant by feeling like a giant